By JENNIFER PARKER

 Cash-rich presidential candidates, like Sen. Hillary Clinton, D-N.Y., and Sen. Barack Obama, D-Ill., are flying to rallies, debates and fundraisers, using their vast campaign war chests to charter private jets.
 Both Obama and Clinton have promised to forgo corporate jets in favor of chartering their own private planes.
 But chartering your own private jet can be costly.
 A return flight from Washington, D.C., to Manchester, N.H., on a chartered Citation III jet, which seats eight passengers, would cost almost $22,000 return, according to Air Charter, a private jet company based out of Missouri and frequently used by Obama's campaign.

-Center for Responsive Politics, spending about $696,000 on hotels, private planes, commercial flights and rental cars.
+The Obama campaign spent $340,000 on private planes in just February and March of 2007, using Air Charter, according to FEC documents.
+Obama has spent the most on travel so far, according to the Center for Responsive Politics, spending about $696,000 on hotels, private planes, commercial flights and rental cars.
 Other White House wannabes have found a way to get those costs down by using corporate jets and reimbursing the owners the cost of a first-class ticket, which is far below the cost of operating a private plane.

 Candidates Fly on Corporate Jets at Reduced Rate